The Tragedy of Winning Lotto

 A Winning Lotto Ticket can be great – or it can be a nightmare; here are some examples of winning lotto where people wish they never had.

-Jack Whittaker was already rich when he won the big one.
+Winning Lotto was Jack Whittaker’s worst day!
+He was already rich when he won the big one.
 His vehicle was broken into while Jack was at a strip club and $545,000 was stolen.
 His granddaughter’s boyfriend was discovered dead from an overdose in Whittaker’s home and his granddaughter was discovered dead from an overdose at a friend’s home after she was reported missing, Whittaker was accused of driving under the influence and he was sued by Caesars Atlantic City club for bouncing 1.5 million dollars worth of cheques to cover betting losses.
 By 2006 Whittaker said he was penniless.

 A major high-roller, David Edwards managed to spend 12 million dollars in his first year after hitting the winning lotto combinations.
 After buying a Learjet, mansions, his own fleet of vehicles and wasting untold amounts of money, David died penniless at just 58 years old.